jarviscanada/jarvis_data_eng_NathalieOlcese/sql/README.md

 		bks.starttime < '2012-09-22'
 order by bks.starttime;
 ```
-this list produce the list of member and the member that reocmemnded name order by surname,firstname
+this scroipt produces the list of member and the member that reocmemnded name order by surname,firstname
 ```
 select mems.firstname as memfname, mems.surname as memsname, recs.firstname as recfname, recs.surname as recsname
 	from